chemousesi/Encryption-Decryption-with-C/README.md

 *this code is for learning purposes
-*made by 2 students - me (Chems Eddine Benaziza) and Benakmoum Oussama (Student at ECOLE NATIONALE SUPERIEURE D'INFORMATIQUE , ALGER, ALGERIA)
+*made by 2 students - Chems Eddine Benaziza (me) and Benakmoum Oussama

+(Students at ECOLE NATIONALE SUPERIEURE D'INFORMATIQUE , ALGER, ALGERIA)